starlitriver/starlitriver.github.io/content/biochemistry/excretory system.md

 title:
 ---

-the excretory system is used to remove unwanted and excess substances from the body it is needed to maintain a constant internal environment.
+the human excretory system is used to remove unwanted and excess substances from the body it is needed to maintain a constant internal environment.

 the metabolism of proteins produce waste products including nitrogen and amino acids